 Council supplies a garbage bin (blue dot) service to people with disabilities living at home.
 This service is available on a weekly basis to residents who apply for the service.

-Council's Ngioka Horticultural and Therapy Centre provides for disability groups who access the Centre to be involved in the production of local native plants for the Council and Landcare conservation.
-They also conduct arts and crafts programs.
-Ngioka Centre has been accredited for the NDIS.
+Council's Ngioka Horticultural and Therapy Centre provided for disability groups who accessed the Centre to be involved in the production of local native plants for the Council and Landcare conservation.
+They also conducted arts and crafts programs.
+Ngioka Centre was accredited for the NDIS.
+In 2017 a review of the Centre has led to recommendations for Council to cease to be the operator of the Centre and for a lease arrangement to be made with other providers.